vn971/rua/README.md

 RUA is a build tool for ArchLinux, AUR.

-* TODO: It will never allow you install SUID files
+* It will never allow you install SUID files
-* TODO: It shows you file list preview before installing.
+* It shows you file list preview before installing.
 * It fetches all dependencies (recursively) before building
 * * minimizing user interaction (verify all PKGBUILD-s once, build everything later)
 * * saving your time by exiting early in case of missing packages